Our Program Review Process

 Step 1: Data Review and Program Evaluation

-In August of every year, all programs have access to updated, longitudinal information related to student outcomes in their programs through the prior academic year.
+By the end of June of every year, all programs have access to updated, longitudinal information related to student outcomes in their programs through the prior academic year.
 Between August and October, programs conducting a full program review evaluate various disaggregated metrics of performance including student achievement data, learning outcomes assessments and other data provided by the Office of Planning, Research & Institutional Effectiveness, to identify areas of strength, areas in need of strategic improvement, as well as areas of inquiry to which research resources might be applied.

 Step 2: Planning